If you’re looking to jump into home ownership with a fixer-upper, there are a few things you need to know before you buy.

 • If it’s going to end up being an investment property, you’ll want to choose features, colors, hardware, and so on that will appeal to a wide range of potential buyers or renters.

-• But if it’s going to be your home for several years, you can make more personalized choices.
+• If it’s going to be your home, you can make more personalized choices.

-The type of renovations you are able to do will depend on your skill level, availability, and budget.
-Some issues involve more work and expense than others: cosmetic projects like painting or pulling up carpet are easier, less costly projects than more serious issues like foundation repair or a complete kitchen remodel.
+The type of renovations you’re able to do will depend on your skill level, availability, and budget.
+Some issues involve more work and expense than others: cosmetic projects like painting or pulling up carpet are easier, less costly projects, whereas issues like foundation repair or a complete kitchen remodel are more serious (and more expensive).

-The amount of maintenance the previous homeowner has done is also a factor here.
+The amount of maintenance the previous homeowner has done on the home is also a factor here.
 Always have an inspection done before you buy to determine what issues need to be addressed so you can plan your renovation accordingly.

-Set a Range for Your Budget and Research Financing Options
+3. Set Your Renovation Budget and Research Financing Options

 Be realistic about how much money you’ll need for renovations after you’ve paid the down payment and closing costs for your home.
 Make sure your budget includes costs for things like alternative housing (if you’re unable to stay in your home while it’s being remodeled) and utilities used during renovation.